In Brief

 And that is not a tragedy.
 That is mercy.

-But there is another way to understand your salvation.
-One that is not built on an illusion.
-One that is built on rock.
-What if your salvation does not depend on a decision you made, but on a choice God made — before the creation of the world, before your brain existed, before consciousness arrived to narrate stories it did not author?
+But there is another way to understand your salvation — not built on an illusion, but on rock.
+What if it does not depend on a decision you made, but on a choice God made: before the creation of the world, before your brain existed, before consciousness arrived to narrate stories it did not author?
+What if the faith that arrived in you was not something you generated but something God gave — a gift, not a work, the act of a God who loved you before you could love yourself and chose you when you were incapable of choosing Him?